ULL-ESIT-PL/babel-learning/doc/parser/debugging.md

       }
       ```

-### Summary

-In strict mode, function declarations are not allowed:

-- Inside blocks (non-top-level scopes, like `if`, `for`, etc.)
-- Inside `eval()` expressions

-To adhere to strict mode's rules, you should use function expressions or ensure that function declarations are made at the top level of your code.
 11. parseStatement

     Decorators in JavaScript are a proposal (still in Stage 3 as of 2024) that provides a syntax for wrapping or modifying classes, methods, and properties.
 See the example at